Skip to Main Content

 Subclinical hypothyroidism

 There is controversy in the medical field about whether or not to treat mild hypothyroidism with daily intake of thyroid hormone, or to carefully monitor the condition by means of an annual blood test.
-At Virginia Mason Franciscan Health, your doctor may or may not choose to treat your condition but will check your levels of thyroid hormone (T4) and thyroid stimulating hormone (TSH) periodically with a blood test.
+At Virginia Mason Franciscan Health, your doctor may or may not choose to treat your condition but will check your levels of thyroid hormone (T4) and TSH periodically with a blood test.
 This is done to ensure that your condition is not worsening.